vgmtrans/vgmtrans/docs/vgmtrans_value_architecture_guide.md

 This model is the main bridge to future non-MIDI sequence outputs.

 ### 21.16 `SynthModel`

+`SynthModel` contains the durable neutral values. `SampleCollectionBuilder` and `InstrumentSetBuilder` are temporary authoring helpers around those values; they do not add a draft model or a combined synth lifecycle. `CollectionPreparation` reuses them only when resolved collection membership genuinely changes synth construction.

 `SynthModel` is the neutral instrument/sample layer.
 It represents instruments, regions, samples, envelopes, loops, tuning, physical modulation, and decoded PCM.
 Export preparation lowers standard modulation to raw generator/modulator records; the model retains custom records only as an escape hatch. `resolveInstrumentAddress` provides the one export-address policy shared by MIDI, SF2, and DLS.